jiaming-sec/security-code-review/writeups/Secure-Code-Review-Guide.md

 This document outlines how to perform a secure code review focusing on common vulnerabilities and provides examples for both vulnerable and secure implementations.

+## 1. Cross-Site Scripting (XSS)

+**Vulnerability:**
+Unsanitized user input is directly inserted into HTML, which can allow attackers to inject malicious scripts.